Advanced Sperm Testing (Including Sperm DNA Fragmentation Testing)

 Of note, there is no set cut-off for sperm DFI above which establishing of a successful pregnancy is not possible.
 Also, elevated levels of sperm DFI have not been shown to be definitively linked to elevated levels of birth defects in the subsequent children who are conceived.

-Several decades of research have shown that increased levels of sperm DFI (≥30%) have been associated with poorer outcomes for natural intercourse, IUI, standard IVF, and IVF/ICSI.
-An early meta-analysis [Evenson D. Reprod BioMed Online 2006] of existing studies found the following relationships between a man’s DFI and fertility outcomes:
+Numerous early studies can be found linking increased levels of sperm DFI (≥30%) with poorer outcomes with natural intercourse, IUI, standard IVF and ICSI.
+[Evenson D. Reprod BioMed Online 2006]

 Timed Intercourse